KiandaBPM/docs/content/docs/platform/rules/users/lookup-user-by-property.md

 ## Before getting started

 In advance of using the **Lookup user by property** rule, in your process you need to have created at least one or more forms.
-The lookup user by property rule also requires a **User picker** field which is used to store the user that matches the property you're looking by.
-For best practice, you can also create a **text box** field which holds the **actual value** of the property that you want to look by, for example the email address of a user.
+The lookup user by property rule also requires a **User picker** field which is used to store the user that matches the property you have entered.
+For best practice, you can also create a **text box** field which holds the **value** of the property that you want to look by, for example the email address of a user.

 - **User picker (required)** - field to store the user when the look up is performed.
 To learn more about user picker field, go to [User picker control](/docs/platform/controls/input/user-picker/).
 - **Text box (optional)** - value of the property you want to look by.
 To learn more about text box field, go to [Text box control](/docs/platform/controls/input/textbox/).